Kopernicus/Kopernicus/README.md

 2.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.

 3.)
 When zooming out all the way out in map view at interstellar ranges, the navball furthermore sometimes behaves oddly.
-We are working on this and nmonitoring all the interstellar bugs actively.
+We are working on this and monitoring all the interstellar bugs actively.

 4.)
 Very Old craft files may complain about a missing module.
 This is a cosmetic error and can be ignored.
 Reload and re-save the craft to remove the error.